vt-elixir/ja_resource/README.md

 ### Customizing records returned

-Many applications need to expose only subsets of a resource to a given user, those they have access too or maybe just models that are not soft deleted.
+Many applications need to expose only subsets of a resource to a given user, those they have access to or maybe just models that are not soft deleted.
 JaResource allows you to define the `records/1` and `record/2`

 `records/1` is used by index, show, update, and delete requests to get the base